IBMStreams/streamsx.network/com.ibm.streamsx.network/com.ibm.streamsx.network.dns/DNSPacketDPDKSource/DNSPacketDPDKSource.md

 If the number of hugepages has not actually been increased to 1000, memory may be too fragemented.
 In this case, you will need to reboot the machine and then increase the number of hugepages.

-To decrease the 'vm.nr_hugepages' parameter to 100 while the system is running, type this at a command prompt:

-    sudo sysctl -w vm.nr_hugepages=100

-To verify that the number of hugepages has actually increased, type this at a command prompt:

-    bash> cat /proc/meminfo | grep -i hugepages
-    AnonHugePages:         0 kB
-    HugePages_Total:     100
-    HugePages_Free:        0
-    HugePages_Rsvd:        0
-    HugePages_Surp:        0
-    Hugepagesize:      16384 kB

 To make the hugepages accessible to the user accounts that will run the DNSPacketDPDKSource operator, create and mount a directory for them by typing these commands at a prompt: